Chandra2205/House-Price-Prediction/README.md

 # House-Price-Prediction
-Predicting the house price based on house features
+The Aim of this project is to Predicting the house price based on house features Algorithm =Linear regression

 Code Link
 https://colab.research.google.com/drive/1Wrnh_ot6wPnFCAdeaS5T4oOeQVT9nEN-?authuser=1